cristobal23/boxes/README.md

 # boxes
-A collection of publicly available Docker containers
+This repository builds Docker containers and runs tests with continuous integration.